Ken Paxton: ExxonMobil litigation

 In 2016, Paxton was one of eleven Republican state attorneys general who sided with ExxonMobil in the company's suit to block a climate change probe by the Commonwealth of Massachusetts.

-Paxton and the other state AGs filed an amicus curiae brief, contending that Massachusetts attorney general Maura Healey used her office to "tip the scales on a public policy debate, undermine the first Amendment and abuse the office's subpoena power."
+Paxton and the other state AGs filed an amicus curiae brief, contending that Massachusetts attorney general Maura Healey used her office to "tip the scales on a public policy debate, undermine the first Amendment and abuse the office's subpoena power".
 Healey had launched a probe of ExxonMobil's historical marketing and sale of fossil fuel products, requiring the company to produce forty years worth of documents regarding fossil fuel products and securities.
-Healey said the documents would prove that ExxonMobil "knew about the risks of climate change decades ago and fraudulently concealed that knowledge from the public."
+Healey said the documents would prove that ExxonMobil "knew about the risks of climate change decades ago and fraudulently concealed that knowledge from the public".
 The amicus brief supported Exxon Mobil's motion for a preliminary injunction.
-Paxton questioned Healey's use of law-enforcement authority regarding the global warming controversy, which he called an "ongoing public policy debate of international importance."
+Paxton questioned Healey's use of law-enforcement authority in an "ongoing public policy debate of international importance".
 Paxton described Healey's attempts to obtain historical company records for a public policy debate as a threat to freedom of speech, stating: "The Constitution was written to protect citizens from government witch-hunts that are nothing more than an attempt to suppress speech on an issue of public importance, just because a government official happens to disagree with that particular viewpoint."
 The brief portrayed climate change as an issue that was still a matter of scientific debate, although in fact the scientific consensus is that the earth is warming and human activity is primarily responsible.

 U.S. Virgin Islands attorney general Claude Walker had also issued a subpoena for Exxon's records.
 Paxton issued a request to intervene in the case, stating: "What is Exxon Mobil's transgression?
 Holding a view about climate change that the attorney general of the Virgin Islands disagrees with.
 This is about the criminalization of speech and thought."
 Walker dropped the subpoena in June 2016.